 Though we think of the Honda Accord as the quintessential family sedan today, the original Honda Accord debuted in 1976 as a three-door hatchback.
 As Honda’s first mainstream car it didn’t break any molds in terms of design — that would come later.
 The first-generation Accord was just a good, honest steed that didn’t break the bank.
-However, it turns out Honda had some pretty funky alternative designs for the Accord, and if a butterfly in Brazil had given its wings an extra flap we could have gotten a very different car.
+However, it turns out Honda had some pretty funky alternative designs for the Accord, and if a butterfly in Brazil had given its wings an extra flap we might have gotten a very different car.

 Building on the success of the Civic, Honda wanted to give Accord owners peace of mind.
 It was right there in the name, which means “harmony”.
 The first half of the 70s was marked by concerns about the oil crisis and the build-up of pollution in urban areas.
 By the second half of the decade, customers were ready to shake off such worries and step into a more leisurely state of mind.